 Analysis of Performance

-- This is a quarterly metric currently reflecting 2019 data.
+- This is a monthly metric, currently reflecting data through May 2021.

-- The source of this data comes from the third-party outside vendor that runs both the photo radar cameras and the red light cameras.
+- The source of this data is a third-party vendor that runs both the photo radar camera and the red light camera programs for our agency.

-- This output metric represents the percentage of vehicles monitored by the photo radar system in the 30 mph zone that comply with the posted speed limit.
+- This output metric represents the percentage of vehicles recorded by the photo radar system in monitored 30 mph zones that comply with the posted speed limit.